-We're helping the researchers for Pesky Plant Trackers bring their efforts to track invasive plant phenology into the Northeast, and need your help!
+We're helping track invasive plant phenology from the Midwest through the Northeast, and need your help!

 Wait - what is "phenology" exactly?
 Phenology means studying the timing of recurring life cycle events in living things, in this case - plants!

 Participation in this project is straight forward -- all you need is a Nature's Notebook account, a smart phone or computer, and the ability to regularly return to your plants to make observations.

 - Amazing volunteers like you!

 - The National Phenology Network (USA-NPN) and researchers from the University of Minnesota (UMN) embarked on a data collection effort from 2020 through 2022.
 As the UMN researchers move into the analysis, interpretation, and dissemination phase of the project, support for volunteers is moving to USA-NPN, and for Vermont specific questions, your contacts are Elizabeth (she/her) & Lina (she/her), pictured below.
 We are part of the Invasive Plant Program at the Vermont Department of Forests, Parks & Recreation (VT FPR), and look forward to working with you.
 Observers are still welcomed to provide valuable data to the project and to interact with USA-NPN and VT FPR staff.

 - Log phenology observations of wild parsnip or knotweed plants (your choice!)

 - You can sign up to receive regular updates from USA-NPN about Campaign progress

 - The time spent observing will be minimal.
 So not including travel to where your plants are, expect to spend 2-5 minutes each time you observe.
 Observations will take place most likely April through October (this is dynamic based on what we are seeing for seasonal plant growth).